Ginaroberg/DSC-180A-Capstone-Section-B13/README.md

     pip install tensorflow-probability==0.24
     ```

+5. **Running the Code** \
-    Once the environment is set up, you should be able to proceed with running the models.
+   Once the environment is set up, you should be able to proceed with running the models on a Jupyter Notebook.
+Each model involves
+   training that may take a long time to run if on a device lacking a CUDA capable GPU.
+If unable to run on environment, or runtime takes
+   too long, a pdf output has been provided of the results of running the Notebook.